nickjwilliams1987/Fizzbuzz/README.md

 They also have the option to define the start, end and steps of the number sequence:

-#Define what number you want to start the output at
 output_start = 1

-#Define what number you want to end the output on
 output_end = 200

-#Define what steps you want to count up in
 output_step = 1